I'm in the Mood (CeCe Peniston song)

-"I'm in the Mood" is a song by American singer and songwriter CeCe Peniston, released in December 1993 as the first commercial single from her second studio album, Thought 'Ya Knew (1994).
+"I'm in the Mood" is a song by American singer and songwriter CeCe Peniston, released in December 1993, by A&M Records, as the first commercial single from her second studio album, Thought 'Ya Knew (1994).
 The composition scored the singer her fourth number one on the US Billboard Hot Dance Music/Club Play chart, and also entered the top 10 of the Billboard Hot R&B chart, peaking at number seven.
-On the Billboard Hot 100, the song peaked at number 32 and made number 16 on the UK Top 75.
+On the Billboard Hot 100 and Cash Box Top 100, the song peaked at number 32 and 28, respectively.
+In Europe, "I'm in the Mood" made number 16 on the UK Top 75, as well as entering the top 30 in the Netherlands and Switzerland.
+The music video was directed by Antoine Fuqua.
 In a 2011 interview for Boy Culture, TypePad's blogging service, Peniston disclosed that she had actually expected a better reception of the single.

 A special extended remix of "Keep On Walkin'", one of the Peniston's previous singles, appeared on the B-side.

 Critical reception

 Jose F. Promis from AllMusic described "I'm in the Mood" as "fun, jazzy, finger-snapping R&B".
-Upon the release, Larry Flick from Billboard declared it as "a chipper, hiybound jack/pop tune that is rhythmically similar to her previous hit, "Keep On Walkin'".
+Upon the release, Larry Flick from Billboard magazine declared it as "a chipper, hiybound jack/pop tune that is rhythmically similar to her previous hit, "Keep On Walkin'".
 The difference lies within the song's bouncy chorus and in her more flexible, well-developed vocal."
 He concluded, "Excellent single is proof that lightning can certainly strike twice."
 Dave Sholin from the Gavin Report wrote, "Who better to get audiences in a groove mood than the one-time Miss Phoenix?
 Some very cool mixes are sure to keep this track fresh all the way into summer."
-Another editor, Annette M. Lai, named it one of the "outstanding" tracks of the Thought 'Ya Knew album.
+Another Gavin Report editor, Annette M. Lai, named it one of the "outstanding" tracks of the Thought 'Ya Knew album.
 Pan-European magazine Music & Media commented, "Finally, CeCe is riding the radio charts again with a dance single which at first seems to lack that pop sparkle of her old song material.
 Consider that the logical process of maturity."